 Two five-carbon monosaccharides to know are deoxyribose and ribose.

 Deoxyribose is the sugar in DNA (deoxyribonucleic acid), the chemical basis of genetic information.
-To understand its name, take a look at the bottom of deoxyribose, and compare it to the ribose that’s on the right.
-Note how the number two carbon in deoxyribose is attached to a hydrogen, while the number two carbon in ribose is attached to a hydroxyl group (an –OH).
-So, take away an oxygen from ribose and you have deoxyribose.
+To understand its name, take a look at the bottom of the deoxyribose, and compare it to the ribose that’s on the right.
+Note how the number two carbon in deoxyribose is attached to hydrogen, while the number two carbon in ribose is attached to a hydroxyl group (an –OH).
+So, take away oxygen from ribose and you have deoxyribose.

 Ribose is the sugar in RNA.
 RNA makes up the genetic material of some viruses, but its main role is to bring genetic information from DNA (in the cell’s chromosomes) to the cytoplasm, where genetic information can be made into protein.
-Ribose is also the sugar in ATP, the moment to moment energy currency of the cell.
+Ribose is also the sugar in ATP, the moment-to-moment energy currency of the cell.

-A few paragraphs above you met the three carbon monosaccharide glyceraldehyde.
-With a phosphate attached to its number 3 carbon it becomes glyceraldehyde-3-phosphate, or G3P.
+A few paragraphs above you met the three-carbon monosaccharide glyceraldehyde.
+With a phosphate attached to its number 3 carbon, it becomes glyceraldehyde-3-phosphate or G3P.
 G3P is a key intermediate product in glycolysis, the first step in cellular respiration, which is the process your cells use to convert the chemical bond energy in glucose into ATP.
 G3P is also the molecule that plant cells make when they convert carbon dioxide into carbohydrates.

 [qwiz use_dataset=”SMV_biochem2_Monosaccharides” dataset_intro=”false” random = “true” qrecord_id=”sciencemusicvideosMeister1961-SMV-monosaccharides quiz”] [h]